nexxyb/Mapreduce-Implementation-Python/README.md

 ```
 hdfs dfs -get /output desired_local_directory
 ```
-All the `.json` files are the outputs.
+All the `.json` files are outputs.